shovansarkarece/css/CSS Gradients/Gradient – CSS.md

 ```
 ## Output
 ![image](https://github.com/user-attachments/assets/76409802-48b3-4b26-b74b-413777f3b79c)
-# Gradient with Direction – CSS
+# linear-gradient() with direction
-## linear-gradient(to left, red, yellow)-->It means go towards left right where first color will be red and second colour will be yellow
+- **linear-gradient(to left, red, yellow)-->It means go towards left right where first color will be red and second colour will be yellow**
-## linear-gradient(270deg, red, yellow)-->It means go towards left right where first color will be red and second colour will be yellow
+- **linear-gradient(270deg, red, yellow)-->It means go towards left right where first color will be red and second colour will be yellow**
 ## Example-1
 ```
 ////index.html